 - Wash blueberries.

-Bring the remaining 5 cups of water to a boil.
+Bring 5 cups of water to a boil.
 Remove from heat.

 Add tea leaves and steep for 5-10 minutes.

 Strain blueberry juice and add to the brewed tea.

 - Stir all together.

 - Cool.
 Serve over ice and enjoy!

 Blueberries: The most prevalent nutrients are vitamin K, manganese, resveratrol, anthocyanins, quercetin (an antioxidant), and kaempferol, another antioxidant found to reduce the risk of cancer and cardiovascular disease.

 These nutrients build bones, helps blood clotting, promotes healthy metabolism of fats and carbohydrates, prevents heart disease and combats inflammation.
 To learn more about the benefits of blueberries read 7 Reasons to Eat More Blueberries.